Home

 What makes ChemSep unique?

 ChemSep was one of the first packages to make available a nonequilibrium (also referred to as rate-based) column model.
-Now, most major flowsheet simulation programs can boast a nonequilibrium model so that isn't something unique to ChemSep anymore.
-However, what we can say with complete truthfulness is that our nonequilibrium model was the one that inspired all of the others.
-The model in ChemSep boasts many features that are not available in any other model.
+Now, most major flowsheet simulation programs can boast a nonequilibrium model so that isn't something unique anymore.
+However, what we can say with complete truthfulness is that our nonequilibrium model was the one that inspired all of the others and that it currently boasts many features not available elsewhere!

 Can I take ChemSep for "test drive" to see if I like it?

 You may indeed.
 We suggest that you download ChemSep-LITE.
-It is completely free to use.
+It is completely free to use but LITE does not include the nonequilibrium column model (although you can inspect case files created with that model).

 We are delighted that you asked, and we hope that you plenty of time to read, because there is no short and simple answer.
 Nonequilibrium - often named rate-based - models consider distillation and related operations as the mass transfer rated-based processes that really they are.
 This model differs from the traditional model of distillation operations that chemical engineers have been using for over 100 years that is based on the assumption that the streams leaving any given stage are in equilibrium with each other.
 They aren't and, what's more, chemical engineers have known this for almost as long as they have been using the equilibrium stage model!